foxhound87/mobx-react-form/README.md

 #### Pass the form to a react component

-The package provide those built-in and ready to use Event Handlers:
+The package provide some built-in and ready to use Event Handlers:

 `onSubmit(e)`, `onSuccess(e)`, `onError(e)`.